VerveWireless/Verve-iOS-SDK/README.md

 # Verve-Ad-SDK-iOS

 ## Integrating the SDK
 Add the provided framework file to your application by adding it as an Embedded Binary to your target.
 You can do this by pressing the "+" button under the "Embedded Binaries" section under the "General" tab of your application's target or by dragging and dropping the framework file into this section.
 If dragging and dropping be sure to move the framework file into the same file as your Xcode project.
-Be sure to check "Copy Items If Needed" when prompted.
+Check "Copy Items If Needed" when prompted.

 ## Interstitial Ads
 An Interstitial Ad must be loaded and shown on a UIViewController.
 This VC should also conform to the VRVInterstitialAdDelegate protocol.